Records Retention Regulation 119

 4. Document Holds.
 Notwithstanding the foregoing instructions, the Auditor, CAO, Vice Chancellor for Finance and Administration, or General Counsel may issue a document hold for any records subject to a pending FERPA request, audit or official investigative proceedings, or that relate to pending or probable litigation.
 Persons or departments in charge of documents subject to a document hold must retain the documents until the audit, official proceeding, or litigation concludes and/or until the office issuing the hold provides written permission to destroy the records.

 E. Unit And Individual University Personnel Responsibilities

 1. Unit Record Retention Management Practices

 a.
-University units are responsible for establishing appropriate record retention management practices that are consistent with this policy and the procedures of the University General Schedule and any applicable approved Department Specific Addenda.
+University units are responsible for establishing appropriate record retention management practices that are consistent with this regulation and the procedures of the University General Schedule and any applicable approved Department Specific Addenda.

 b.
 Each department head or dean will identify and appoint a records manager who will be responsible for ensuring: